AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ## Schedule a converted legacy workbook

-When you want to schedule a converted legacy workbook that you have downloaded and opened from the **[!UICONTROL Schedule]** tab in Report Builder hub, you have the option to use the schedule details from the legacy workbook.
+ You have the option to use the schedule details from the legacy workbook that you have downloaded and opened from the **[!UICONTROL Schedule]** tab in the Report Builder hub.
+This option is not available for legacy workbooks with schedule details that you open from your local computer or network.

 1. Schedule a workbook.
 To schedule a converted legacy workbook with a legacy schedule: